arkadianriver/soml-prepmedia/README.md

    but it doesn't parse filenames to see if they contain datetime data to choose from.
-   If you are working on files that have already captured the timestamps in the filename (and you'll want to use those timestamps), run `exiftool` on the files beforehand to capture that date and time in the EXIF data so that the tool can make use of it.
+   If you are working on files that have already captured the timestamps in the filename (and you'll want to use those timestamps),
+   I'm running the Windows `exiftool.exe` on the files beforehand to capture that date and time in the EXIF data so that the web app can make use of it.
 Both images and videos have DateTimeOriginal, so let's use that.

    ```
    exiftool "-datetimeoriginal<filename" -overwrite_original *.mp4
    ```

+   (If you're on Mac or Linux and need another way to do this, lemme know.)

 1. Choose a batch of files belonging to a common event and apply a set of common values to the files.